 How about the most rewarding moments?

-The most rewarding aspect of traveling was something I didn't expect.
+The most rewarding aspect of traveling was something I didn’t expect.
 I felt very appreciated and could tell that the staff was grateful I was there.
-On my last day, the therapy department and often the nursing staff would give me cards, baked goods, host potlucks and tell me how much they appreciated me and the hard work I put in.
+On my last day, the therapy department (and often the nursing staff) would give me cards and baked goods, host potlucks, and tell me how much they appreciated me and the hard work I put in.